 When & where did they live?

 Neanderthals share a common ancestor with modern humans in Africa, between c.
 550,000 and c.
 750,000 years ago.
 They are usually identified as Homo heidelbergensis, although a 2016 CE study suggests a divergence date for Neanderthals so far back in time it rules them out, and instead proposes Homo antecessor as the best candidate.
-Whoever it may have been, a group of this common ancestor species migrated into Europe, where it evolved not only into the Neanderthals but also into their sister group, the Denisovans.
+Whoever it may have been, a group of this common ancestor species migrated into Europe, where it evolved not only into the Neanderthals but also into their sister group, the Denisovans, these two branches diverging more than 390,000 years ago, perhaps between 430,000-473,000 years ago.
 The common ancestor group that remained in Africa evolved into homo sapiens.

 Neanderthals were very widespread: specimens have been found ranging from Spain and the Mediterranean to Northern Europe and Russia, as well as throughout the Near East, and as far east as Uzbekistan and Siberia.

 Considering the fact that Neanderthals evolved from their predecessor in Ice Age Western Eurasia and lived there for such a length of time, they needed to be well-adapted to the often cold climate.
-Short and stocky, with males averaging around 169 cms and females around 160 cms tall, and sporting broad and deep ribcages, Neanderthals had a different build than the taller and lankier modern humans.
+Short and stocky, with Neanderthal men averaging around 169 cms and Neanderthal women around 160 cms tall, and sporting broad and deep ribcages, these humans had a different build than the taller and lankier modern humans.
 Their heavy brow ridges, large faces with appropriately large noses, and lack of chin further set them apart.

 Otherwise, Neanderthals share a whole host of derived features with modern humans, among which are enlarged brains (their brain cases were even larger than ours), and they also had less of a protruding face than many earlier archaic humans.
+These features make Neanderthal skulls markedly different from our own.
 Regarding hair and skin colour, Neanderthals likely had high variability – certainly higher than the arriving modern humans.
 Pale skin and red hair are suggested by the DNA from two specimens from Italy and Spain, whereas darker skin and brown or red hair are indicated in three individuals from Vindija, Croatia.

 The fossil record also betrays that Neanderthals were anything but pushovers; they led harsh and dangerous lives.
 Almost all well-preserved adult skeletons show some sign of trauma, usually around the head or neck region, perhaps related to hunting strategies in which they had to come close to large prey animals.
 The fact that the majority of these lesions had healed or partially healed means that the individuals in question were socially cared for and recovered from their injuries to hunt another day.
 However, not everyone was that lucky; on average, Neanderthal adult life expectancy was very low, clearly owing to the physically stressful and dangerous nature of their lives.